-Imports to Colombia rose 10.4 percent year-on-year to USD 4.30 billion in January 2019, following a 12.3 percent gain in the previous month.
-Imports were mostly boosted by higher purchases of manufactured products (8.6 percent), mainly machinery and transport equipment (10.9 percent); agricultural products, food and beverages (8.9 percent), namely food products and live animals (19.5 percent); and fuels and related products (28.7 percent), of which petroleum products and related (27.3 percent).
-Also, imports of other sectors went up (8.1 percent).
-The most important import partners were: the US (27.5 percent of total imports), China (22.2 percent), Mexico (6.7 percent), Brazil (6.4 percent) and Germany (4.6 percent).
-Imports in Colombia averaged 1.81 USD Billion from 1980 until 2018, reaching an all time high of 6.08 USD Billion in July of 2014 and a record low of 0.28 USD Billion in February of 1986.
+Imports to Colombia rose 6.3 percent year-on-year to USD 4.76 billion in November 2019, rebounding from a 16.1 percent fall in the previous month, boosted by higher purchases of manufactured goods (1.2 percent), in particular machinery & transport equipment (10.4 percent); agricultural products, food & beverages (2 percent), mainly food & live animals (11.4 percent); and fuels & mining products (61.9 percent), of which petroleum products & related (93.8 percent).
+The most important import partners were: the US (27.3 percent of total imports), China (20.3 percent), Mexico (6.9 percent), Brazil (5.9 percent) and Germany (5.5 percent).

-Imports in Colombia is expected to be 3.75 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Imports in Colombia to stand at 3.70 in 12 months time.
+Imports in Colombia is expected to be 4.50 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Imports in Colombia to stand at 3.80 in 12 months time.
 In the long-term, the Colombia Imports is projected to trend around 4.50 USD Billion in 2020, according to our econometric models.